 While Domestic Violence statutes are uniform throughout California, each jurisdiction (county) has several unique rules and practices.
 As such, it is imperative that you choose a local Domestic Violence lawyer in order to avoid serious consequences.
 To read about California Domestic Violence law in General please click here.

-This page is dedicated to Domestic Violence litigation in Redwood City as there are unique court rules and specific jurisdictional regulations relating to Domestic Violence cases. .
-For discussion on California Domestic Violence laws in General click here.
+This page is dedicated to Domestic Violence litigation in Redwood City as there are unique court rules and specific jurisdictional regulations relating to Domestic Violence cases in Redwood City.

 In 1968, San Mateo replaced the Public Defender’s office with a Private Defender program.
 The lack of a unitary force to combat the District Attorney’s policies has made San Mateo the harshest and least accommodating criminal court in the Bay Area.
 Further, the attorney members of the Private Defender Program are notorious for lack of responsiveness and poor work product.